 These ticks commonly infest homes, kennels, or even pets (if you have seen photos of dogs with their ears or toes loaded with ticks… that is the Brown Dog Tick!)

-All life stages transmit disease, which include Ehrlichiosis, Babesiosis and Rocky Mountain Spotted Fever
+All life stages transmit disease, which includes Ehrlichiosis, Babesiosis, and Rocky Mountain Spotted Fever

 Adults can lay up to 4,000 eggs!

-The adults, nymphs and larvae can be found at all times of year.
+The adults, nymphs, and larvae can be found at all times of the year.

 The vaccine can act as an added barrier of protection against Lyme Disease!